ai-mg/stability_analysis/README.md

 - Kliem & Török (2006) - Torus instability theory
 - Gupta et al. (2024) - Stability analysis methodology

-## License

-This project is licensed under the GNU General Public License v3 (GPL-3.0) - see the LICENSE file for details.

-This means that any project using this code must also be released under the GPL-3.0 license and make its source code available.
-This ensures that all derivative works remain free and open source.

-The key terms of GPL-3.0 include:
-- You can freely use, modify, and distribute this software
-- Any modifications must also be licensed under GPL-3.0
-- Source code must be made available when distributing the software
-- Changes made to the code must be documented

 When using this software for scientific publications, please cite:

 ```bibtex